The Late Late Toy Show: 2013 edition

-The 2013 edition took place on 29 November.
+The 2013 edition was broadcast on 29 November 2013.
 The show was streamed on RTÉ.ie live worldwide, anyone anywhere in the world could watch the show as it was not geo-blocked.
 40,000 applications for tickets were received with only around 200 available.

 The show had a Mary Poppins theme, with Ryan Tubridy opening the show dressed as chimney sweep Bert and then tore off the costume to reveal his Christmas jumper.
 The 2013 toy show featured a record breaking 237 toys.
 Over 231 performers and demonstrators took to the stage, with 34 of them performing a special opening number from Mary Poppins.
 The opening song on the show was Chim Chim Cher-ee and featured Ryan Tubridy dancing.

 In advance, a week before the show, Tubridy received a letter from a young boy from County Cavan named Fergal Smith, who begged to co-host the show with him.
 Tubridy at first rejected the letter but that same week, he changed his mind and called him live on air and agreed to let him host.
 Fergal later appeared on the show wearing a similar jumper and also helped Tubridy to introduce youngsters who demonstrated ride on toys.

 A rival version of the toy show was shown on TV3 on the same day at the earlier times of 10.00am and 8:00pm called Showpal Christmas Toys, the 30-minute programme was presented by Alan Hughes.

 Robbie Keane was a guest on the show when he surprised a young fan whilst he was playing a game of FIFA 14.

 Bosco also made an appearance on the show.

 Domhnall, the young Irish football fan who met Robbie Keane later appeared on The Late Late Show, a week later where he got the surprise of being a mascot for the team for their international friendly against Serbia in March 2014.
 The 2013 show was the most-watched programme on RTÉ in 2013 and had the highest number of viewers in 10 years.
 It was watched by 1,547,000 viewers.

 A Trailer for the movie Anchorman 2: The Legend Continues, was shown on YouTube featuring the movie's main character, fictional anchorman Ron Burgundy, doing a report about the show.